Help us match you with local pros in your area

 There are no state-level licensing requirements for contractors in Illinois.
 However, there may be local regulations.
 Be sure to check with your municipal government to verify that your contractor meets all of the requirements.
 You can also verify an Illinois business license on the Secretary of State's website.
 You should also check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
 You'll want to select a company with positive reviews and a history of good customer service.

-You should have your HVAC system inspected about twice a year.
-After completing their inspection, your technician will tell you what services are required.
-You should also have your system inspected if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected approximately twice yearly.
+After the inspection, your technician will tell you what services are required.
+You should also schedule an inspection if you start noticing issues such as strange noises, leaks, or unusual smells.
+If your system has ductwork, you should have it inspected every few years.

 Normally, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
 This also helps get your system ready for the summer and winter, when it probably sees the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
 You might also consider getting a smart thermostat.

 Generally, whole-system HVAC installation or replacement takes between one and three days.
 Installing or replacing a furnace or air conditioning unit can take as little as half a day or as much as two days.
 The exact amount of time will vary depending on things like the size of your home, how easily accessible different parts of the system are, and whether your technician finds any problems.